leygallego/leygallego/README.md

 <h3 align="center">A passionate fullstack developer from Colombia</h3>

-- 👨‍💻 All of my projects are available at [github/leygallego](github/leygallego)
+- 👨‍💻 Some of my projects are available at [github/leygallego](github/leygallego)
-- You can see my portfolio at [https://portafolio-leyder.web.app/](https://portafolio-leyder.web.app/)
+- You can see part of my portfolio at [https://portafolio-leyder.web.app/](https://portafolio-leyder.web.app/)

 - 💬 Ask me about **react, node.js, express, postgress, redux.js, odoo**